-The purpose of the Sales & Marketing functions is to drive revenue for the organization.
+The purpose of the Sales and Marketing functions is to drive revenue for the organization.

 1.Market Research & Competitor Analysis